If you have been a member of the Armed Forces, the process for compensation, as well as support available to you, can differ from the general public.

 We work in partnership with the asbestos support group HASAG to provide a benefits advisor who is an expert in dealing with benefits for veterans.

-As part of Mesothelioma UK’s Supporting Our Armed Forces service, we’ve collaborated with the University of Sheffield on a research project that aims to identify the needs of mesothelioma patients who are or were in the British Armed Forces.
+As part of Mesothelioma UK’s Supporting Our Armed Forces service, we’ve collaborated with the University of Sheffield on research projects:

 Benefits and Compensation